zzhangjii/learning-library/workshops/LabGuide600ConfigureJavaWithATP.md

 ![](./images/500/Picture500-14.png)

-- THis will bring Create Virtual CLoud Netowrk screen where you will specify the configurations.
+- This will bring Create Virtual Cloud Netowrk screen where you will specify the configurations.

 ![](./images/500/Picture500-15.png)

-- Enter the following the the screen
+- Enter the following the screen

 **Create In Compartment**: Select the sandbox compartment, Demo.
 By default, this field displays your current compartment.
 **Name**: Enter a name for your cloud network.